 The combined poll results of nurses who responded mirrors the innovation trends identified by an environmental scan.
 At present, it appears that a combination of artificial intelligence (AI) and predictive analytics could make the most “sizable” impact to patient care.
 Successful implementation of these systems includes the use of embedded and “behind the scenes” analytics, as they “over-lay” our monitoring systems.
 Through the use of deep learning algorithms, AI is designed to identify patterns and emerging trends that are otherwise imperceptible to humans.
 Through predictive analytics these patterns and trends will be analyzed for their predicted outcome, a process which can happen in nanoseconds and occur continuously.
 These data-driven trends may be evident through lab results, EMR documentation or physiologic monitoring data.
 While any one change may be “insignificant” in and of itself, AI and predictive analytics will not only pick up the individual results and the pattern that they form, but also be able to project what the trend will look like in its final state—whether good or bad.
 For those trends with a negative end point, AI and predictive analytics could do the “thinking” and alert the humans (i.e. nurses) to intervene and act upon the prediction.
 Prevention of negative events through early identification and prediction may have the potential to positively impact the delivery of healthcare.
 AI and predictive analytics are also being used to predict patients who are likely to be readmitted, and those who will have a longer-than-average hospital stay.

-Now that you've learned about the dynamics of innovation, dig deeper by exploring nursing industry trends in patient-centric care.
-Then, consider the latest thinking on optimized workflows and value-added care activity—critical needs for nursing practice.
+Consider the latest thinking on optimized workflows and value-added care activity—critical needs for nursing practice.